lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 In the recent crops of fast-growing technology companies, the _Architect_ and _Right Hand_ roles have generally emerged as the organizations reached one hundred and one thousand engineers, respectively, and simply don't exist beforehand.
 Companies with other strains of cultural DNA often develop them earlier, or sometimes never.

 Success in these roles requires remaining engaged; it's essential to understand what kinds of work energize you.
 The _Tech Lead_ and _Architect_ tend to work with the same people on the same problems for years, developing a tight sense of team and shared purpose.
-Some months their focus will be a top company priority, and sometimes they'll be humming along so well that executives forget your team exists.
+Some months their focus will be a top company priority, and sometimes they'll be humming along so well that executives forget their team exists.

 The _Solver_ and _Right Hand_ bounce from fire to fire, often having more transactional interactions with the folks they're working with on any given week.
 They're tightly aligned with executive priorities and are likely to receive recognition for addressing leadership's most pressing problems.
 On the other hand, while they'll nominally be on a team with other folks, there will generally be little-to-no overlap within their team's areas of focus, and they'll often have a limited sense of community.